Sreehari425/cosmic-byte-wine-configuration/README.md

 ### Tested Devices

-The following Cosmic Byte devices have been tested and confirmed to work with this guide.
+The following Cosmic Byte/Other devices have been tested and confirmed to work with this guide.
 Compatibility with other models may vary.

 | Device Model                       | Interface Type | Software Version | Status  | OS         | Wine Version | Remarks                                 | Credits                                       |
 | ---------------------------------- | -------------- | ---------------- | ------- | ---------- | ------------ | --------------------------------------- | --------------------------------------------- |